City's COVID-19 test site to reduce operations

 When ordering packaging, local businesses selling food should also keep in the mind the requirements of Chapter 8.24 BIMC, which requires the use of biodegradable packaging when selling or conveying food directly to ultimate consumers within the City.

-City Hall reopening date pending due to Kitsap County Phase 3 status
+City Hall reopening date pending due to Kitsap County status

-The timing of any changes to reopening City facilities will be dependent on the county’s move to Phase 3.
+The timing of any changes to reopening City facilities will be dependent on the county’s status in the Healthy Washington phased reopening plan.

 When the doors reopen to the public at City Hall, you should expect the following changes: